Superposition disentanglement of neural representations reveals hidden alignment: Toy Models

 \section{Toy Models}

-We next explore the use of toy models to see if alignment interference occurs in practice.
-The experiment proceeds as follows: (1) models are trained with different seeds to induce distinct superposition arrangements, (2) SAEs are trained for each model's activations separately to disentangle superposition, and finally (3) we compare alignment scores, asking whether predictive mappings over SAE latents achieve higher alignment than those over raw neurons.
-We follow the work of \cite{elhage2022superposition} to train toy models which exhibit superposition.
+We next explore the use of toy models to see if alignment interference and recovery occurs in practice.
+The experiment proceeds as follows: (1) models are trained with different seeds to induce distinct superposition arrangements, (2) SAEs are trained for each model's activations separately to disentangle superposition, and finally (3) we observe whether predictive mapping alignment scores over SAE latents achieve higher alignment than those over base neurons.
+We follow the methodology of \cite{elhage2022superposition} to train toy models which exhibit superposition.